lipsumar/sail/README.md

   * console by Vignesh Nandha Kumar from the Noun Project
   * board by Jake Dunham from the Noun Project
   * Key by il Capitano from the Noun Project
+  * edit by Icons fest from the Noun Project